 When the person you care so much about doesn’t bother about you, admitting that to yourself can be quite devastating and heartbreaking.
-We often hold on the relationships that we find meaningful, while not realizing that the other person may not feel the same way.
+We often hold on to the relationships that we find meaningful, while not realizing that the other person may not feel the same way.
 Sometimes, you love someone so much that you may even fail to see how the other person is treating you.

 Yet, after some time, the picture becomes clear and you realize that they don’t love you anymore, or that they don’t care about you as much as you do about them.
 This is when you should stop obsessing and get back to life rather than staying heartbroken.

 I know, it’s easier said than done.
 But sometimes, to protect your own mental wellness and self-respect, you need to learn how to stop caring about someone.
-Knowing their feelings is the first step but managing the reality is that most important, and usually – a difficult step.
+Knowing their feelings is the first step but managing the reality is the most important, and usually – a difficult step.
 Being aware that someone you would do anything for wouldn’t even lift a finger for you is a hard pill to swallow.

 At first, there are feelings of anger and rage, sadness, helplessness, and then… You just don’t know what to do about it.
 You feel stuck and sooner or later, you realize that this is not what you deserve and that you need to stop caring.
 Clinging on to a one-sided relationship (be it a romantic relationship, family relationship, or friendship) is just too dangerous for your mental and physical health.

 Here’s how to stop caring about someone without going insane.

 How To Stop Caring About Someone And Be Okay With It

 1. Accept The Fact

-It doesn’t help that when you are constantly trying to get the other person care about you when they don’t care at all.
+It doesn’t help that when you are constantly trying to get the other person to care about you when they don’t care at all.
 The very first step towards not caring is to accept the truth.
 Accept that whatever you had with that person has come to an end.
 Instead of trying to win them back, save your dignity, and let go.